 Bleaching hair again will not consistently eliminate the orange shade on the roots.
 Use a toner or a pigmented shampoo to achieve the desired outcome.

-Unfortunately, bleaching results such as orange roots will not fade to your preferred color on their own.
+Unfortunately, bleaching results such as orange roots will not fade to your preferred color alone.
 You can’t hope for the orange to fade away with time.
 Color correcting the undesired tint is the only technique to eliminate orange roots.
 You can accomplish this with the help of a toner or a colored shampoo.

 Bleaching V.S Toning

-After someone has bleached their hair, toning is often the next step.
-Toners won’t lighten your hair by many shades, but they will help to eliminate orange tones and create more natural-looking hair color.
-For example, if you have some darker areas of your hair than others, a toner can help you blend everything and obtain the hue you desire.
+After bleaching, toning is often the next step.
+Toners won’t lighten your hair by many shades, but they will help eliminate orange tones and create more natural-looking hair color.
+For example, if you have darker areas of your hair than others, a toner can help you blend everything and obtain the desired hue.
 Because toners do not include bleach, they are gentler on the hair.

 Should I Bleach My Hair Again or Tone it?

-Bleach hair again after hair has rested for a sufficient amount of time.
-Use bleach to achieve a lighter color of hair.
+Bleach hair again after it has rested for a sufficient amount of time.
+Use bleach to achieve a lighter color.
 Tone hair if orange roots and undesirable uneven shading appear.

-If you think about bleaching your hair again, think about the damage you will expose your hair.
-Only decide to bleach your hair again after about 4-6 weeks of letting your hair rest.
-Do it when you want to achieve a lighter color after not getting it during the first bleaching process.
-However, if your problem includes uneven shading, like having your roots turning orange, one less harmful process is available as another option.
+If you think about bleaching your hair again, consider the damage you will expose it to.
+Only decide to bleach your hair again after about 4-6 weeks of letting it rest.
+Do it when you want a lighter color after not getting it during the first bleaching process.
+However, if your problem includes uneven shading, like turning your roots orange, one less harmful process is another option.
 Toning can help blend out the color in your hair.

-So, if you have bleached your hair and have not seen the outcome you had expected, think about toning it to blend the colors and finally achieve an evenly-colored hair.
+So, if you have bleached your hair and have not seen the expected outcome, think about toning it to blend the colors and finally achieve evenly colored hair.
 Bleaching and toning work together to help attain desired hair colors and give you the complete transformation you wish for yourself.

 Bleaching For the Second Time